gorango/flowcraft/docs/guide/core-concepts.md

 // Define the sequence
 startNode.next(nextNode)

-// Create and run the flow
-const myFlow = new Flow(startNode)
+// Create a flow, defining the starting point of the graph const myFlow = new Flow(startNode)

-await myFlow.run(context)
+// The executor will run this flow, starting at startNode await myFlow.run(new TypedContext())
 ```

 ## 3. Context